spotinst/help/src/docs/ocean/features/ocean-cluster-right-sizing-tab.md

 ![right-sizing-savings-panel](https://github.com/spotinst/help/assets/159915991/3693d491-2caa-4254-ae5c-4eafa6123b89)

 The workload status widget (on the left) shows one of the following statuses:
-* Optimization maximized status (green color): All workloads are optimized.
+* Optimization maximized status: All workloads are optimized.
-* Limited optimization status (orange color): All workloads have limited optimization, and a link is provided to see how to achieve full optimization.
+* Limited optimization status: All workloads have limited optimization.
+Hover over the widget and click the link to access the [Right Sizing Optimization list]().
-* No optimization status (green color): No workloads are optimized, and the total Potential Monthly Maximum Savings are shown.
+* No optimization status: No workloads are optimized, and the total Potential Monthly Maximum Savings are shown.
-* Pending optimization status (gray color): All workloads are pending and will be optimized according to the configured schedule.
+* Pending optimization status: All pending workloads will be optimized according to the configured schedule.

 If you have workloads with differing statuses, the workload status widget shows a status according to the following logic:
 * The potential savings are shown if at least one workload has potential savings, one is fully optimized, one is pending, and one has limited optimization.